 If you have a question for the Health Care Services department, you can use the Ask Health Care Services button located in My Insurance Manager.
-This button takes you to a screen where you can ask a question or opt out to STATchat to speak with a representative.
+This button takes you to a screen where you are able to ask a question or opt out to STATchat to speak with a representative.

-If you ask the question via the web, we will provide a response within one business day via the Your Mailbox feature.
-Enter the question in the box indicated.
-Note the ID number and date of birth of the patient you are referencing.
+If you ask the question via the Web, we will provide a response within one business day via the Your Mailbox feature.
+Enter the question in the box indicated and note the ID number and date of birth of the patient you are referencing.
 Also include the authorization number if applicable.
 Be sure you select Submit after entering your information.